-In the 1960s and 1970s, public places in the UK, such as a buses, trains, cinemas, theatres, public houses and restaurants allowed smoking, and the effects were clear: diseases for smokers and poor air quality for all.
-The same was true of the workplace, where smoking was an accepted part of office life, and the “smoke-filled room” was a widely-used metaphor for a room where political intrigue took place.
+In the 1960s and 1970s, smoking in public places such as buses, trains, cinemas, theatres, public houses and restaurants in the UK was allowed.
+The same was true of the workplace, where smoking was an accepted part of office life.

 The public impact